silveradium/silveradium/README.md

 # Agra Navaratne

 I’m an Electronics and Telecommunication Engineering undergraduate at the University of Moratuwa, with a passion for fusing Robotics, AI, and Biology to build impactful, real-world technologies.
+My research interests are Robotics, Machine Learning, Biomedical Applications, Digital Signal Processing, Embedded Systems, Analog Circuit Design, Micro-controller Programming.

 When I’m not soldering circuits or training neural networks, I’m expressing creativity through visual art and music — disciplines that inspire empathy and design thinking in my engineering journey.